Get-It-Done-403/Get-It-Done/report/weekly-status-report-2.md

       -  Create rough draft of UI
       -  Plan out architecture for frontend
     * Progress and Issues:
+      -  Worked on rough draft of UI
+      -  Revised project requirements
     * Plans and Goals:
+      - Finish rough draft of UI
+      - Assist in architecture of front end